 Specify applicable (if any) limits on the amount, frequency, or duration of this service:

 Personal Attendant Services are limited by the member's documented needs and individualized annual budget.
 Daily billing is required by PA agency or Personal Options vendor.

-Specify whether the service may be provided by (check each that applies):
+Service Delivery Method (check each that applies):